alopez/alopez.github.com/join.md

 advise students in two different programs:

 * PhD students in the [Institute for Language, Cognition, and Computation](http://www.ilcc.inf.ed.ac.uk/).
 This is a three-year research-only program.
 [Read the application guidance](http://web.inf.ed.ac.uk/ilcc/study-with-us).
 * PhD students in [Centres for Doctoral Training](https://www.ed.ac.uk/informatics/postgraduate/cdts).
 These are four-year programs combining research and some formal taught elements.
-Multiple relevant CDTs are currently under review for funding, and the results will be announced in December 2018, in time to apply for a September 2019 start.
+Multiple relevant CDTs are currently under review for funding, and the results will be announced in late February 2019, in time to apply for a September 2019 start.

 If you already have an MSc in a relevant area, you can apply for the ILCC PhD.
 If you do not have an MSc, or if you'd like a longer programme with some